 Another difference between normal gifts and spiritual gifts is spiritual gifts are things we may or may not have a natural ability in.
 Sometimes God will use our inborn or acquired talents and other times we will find ourselves inclined to do something that feels uncomfortable, difficult or out of our comfort zone.

 For example, one of my spiritual gifts is hospitality.
 By that I don’t just mean inviting people to my house and feeding them.
 I mean the kind of hospitality that makes people feel welcome and creates a safe space for others.
-I could say that is a gift I received after deciding to follow God, but when I look over my life, there are clear links.
+I could say that it’s a gift I received after deciding to follow God, but when I look over my life, there are clear links.
 I was raised in a household with an open-door policy.
 Growing up, our house was always full of kids from the neighbourhood who would pile in after school without parents giving the okay.
 My parents have always loved having guests over and get excited when people show up unannounced.
 They will gladly stop what they are doing and give whoever is at the door their full attention.

 But, in the last few years, a gift has risen to the surface that makes me feel much more uncomfortable: leadership.
 This is a gift that has been recognised by others and an area I have come to be more interested in.
 Had you suggested it a few years ago, I would have freaked out and said, “No thanks, not me.”
 Leadership is not something that comes naturally.
 Yet, not only has my desire for those skills grown, but I’ve found myself in the presence of many great leaders who have mentored me and inspired me in that area.